dominicsayers/foreplay/README.md

 ### Path

 You can use `%u` in the path.
-This will be substituted with the `user` value You can use `%a` in the path.
-This will be substituted with the `app` name
+This will be substituted with the `user` value.
+You can use `%a` in the path.
+This will be substituted with the app's `name`

 Example:

     user: fred